ouyangw/fansite-analytics-challenge/src/README.md

 track of periods that are still active (subject to change).
-One caveat is that because the period can begin at any time point but not limited to the time point of events, so when finalizing periods from active queue to the min-heap I need to consider every seconds that are finalized.
+One caveat is that because the period can begin at any time point but not limited to the time point of events, so when finalizing periods from active queue to the min-heap I need to consider every second that are finalized.
 Another caveat is that the period cannot begin before the time point of first event in the log.

 For this offline algorithm I will dump all periods in the active queue into the